Danpowers24/PathWell-client/README.md

 As a person with chronic pain, I want to see how much it actually hurts each day.\
 As a patient with chronic pain, I want to be able to track each day and how much pain I have so that I can better inform my doctor about my symptoms.

-In future iterations, I want to:\
+## Features to be added in future iterations: #

-- add a background image\
+- add a background image
-- format the 'History' entries into a table\
+- format the 'History' entries into a table
-- add Bootstrap formatting to the website layout and buttons\
+- add Bootstrap formatting to the website layout and buttons
-- add modals\
+- add modals
 - add a nav bar